 After receiving the documents through due administrative procedures in the respective government, the respective country's JICA office (or Japanese Embassy) shall conduct screenings, and send the documents to the supervising JICA Center in Japan, which organizes this project.
-Selection shall be made by JICA Tokyo in consultation with UNAFEI based on submitted documents according to qualifications.
-Organizations which can demonstrate their intention to utilize the opportunities provided by this program will be given greater consideration in the selection process
+Selection shall be made by JICA Tokyo in consultation with UNAFEI based on submitted documents and according to qualifications of applicant.
+The applicant's candidacy of organizations which demonstrate their intention to utilize the opportunities provided by this program will be given greater consideration in the selection process.